Click the topic that interests you.

 As a wine producer in Pennsylvania, we are permitted to ship our wines directly to Pennsylvania consumers.
+(Please see the Shipping page.)
 However, at this time we do not ship our wines to consumers in other states.
-Please read Shipping Outside PA.

 Most wines of the world are best when drunk young, and this is true for most Nissley wines also.
 The reason typically lies in the type of grape and the style of vinification.
 A heavy-bodied, high-tannin wine will benefit from long aging, whereas our light-bodied, low-tannin wines are enjoyed much earlier.
 We recommend drinking Nissley whites and rosés within 3 years from harvest, reds within 5 years.
 Generally speaking, if you like a wine today, you should plan to drink it within a year.